Patient Voices: Tina's Story

-“In 2006 I was diagnosed with Ulcerative Colitis (UC) (ulcerative colitis does not need to be capitalized).
+“In 2006 I was diagnosed with ulcerative colitis (UC).
 However, both my father and his sister (my aunt) had suffered from aggressive Crohn’s disease that turned into colon cancer.
 As they both died from this condition, I worried that I may also have Crohn’s disease and I persistently searched for a specialist who would confirm my diagnosis.
 After seeing six or seven specialists and being put through a battery of testing while suffering through numerous flare-ups, I was finally diagnosed with Crohn’s disease.

 At the time, I was in my 20s with a busy life working in finance in New York City, and while I was relieved to finally have a diagnosis, unfortunately things got worse.
 For a number of years, I struggled with medication after medication and underwent 20 surgeries for the Crohn’s disease that resulted in complications including recurrent fistulae, abnormal connections between organs that were both physically and emotionally painful.